Here's how to make your guest service skills even better

-Whether your company relies on a customer service survey, or a measurement tool such as the Net Promoter Score (NPS), taking benchmark measurements and keeping tabs on your customer satisfaction scores is a reliable way to evaluate and improve your customer service skills.
+Whether your company relies on a customer service survey, or a measurement tool such as the Net Promoter Score (NPS), taking benchmark measurements and keeping tabs on your customer satisfaction scores are reliable ways to evaluate and improve your customer service skills.

 Often–especially when companies are really busy–the customer is lost and is replaced by the issue.
 The customer, in other words, becomes anonymous, and your customer service reps focus on the problem.
 Unfortunately, when this occurs, your customers are not given the customer care they deserve; instead, they are shuffled through the queue, with the issue checked off as “resolved” or “follow-up.”